scarr05/claude-skills-pub/README.md

 ### Can Claude modify existing diagrams?

-Yes, if you provide the XML content of an existing `.drawio` file, Claude can add elements, change styles, or reorganise the layout.
+Yes in theory, if you provide the XML content of an existing `.drawio` file, Claude can add elements, change styles, or reorganise the layout.

 ### What's the maximum diagram complexity?

-Claude can handle diagrams with 50-100+ elements, though very complex diagrams may benefit from being built incrementally across multiple prompts.
+Untested but Claude can handle diagrams with 50-100+ elements, though very complex diagrams may benefit from being built incrementally across multiple prompts.

+### Can this generate diagrams from existing scripts?

+Untested, but Claude is well versed in traditional IaC syntax. the end goal is to be able to use this in an agentic framework and CI/CD pipeline to auto generate on PR's or even providing additional tooling to pull the inventory from an account and create the diagram from deployed architecture too.